krakenh2020/MPCService/README.md

 ### Access and identity management
 To manage who can participate in the system, SSL certificates should be created for each participating service.
-For example, you can use [certstrap](https://github.com/square/certstrap) (or other tool).
+For example, you can use [certstrap](https://github.com/square/certstrap) (or other similar tools).
 Create a Certificate Authority:

 ``./certstrap init --common-name "RootCA"``

-For the manager create a key, request a  and sign them (domain should be the address where the manager will be reachable):
+Create a private key and a signed certificate of the manager by the following (the domain should be the address where the manager will be reachable):

 ```
 ./certstrap request-cert --common-name manager -domain managers.domain.com